 Anemone’s true family origins are a mystery.
-Though official records say that she lived in the village of Stryn in Sogn og Fjordane county in Norway and was raised by a middle-class family of English descent, very few know that as a teenager, her unconscious form was found by nuns when she was left at their church doorstep.
-Aside from her sudden appearance, the only other things that were odd about the girl was her outdated Victorian-era dress and a scribbled note requesting that the girl be cared for.
+Though official records say that she spent her life in the village of Stryn in Sogn og Fjordane county in Norway and was raised by a middle-class family of English descent, very few know that as a young child, her unconscious form was found by nuns when she was left at their church doorstep.
+Aside from her sudden appearance, the only other things that were odd about the girl was her outdated Victorian-era dress and a hastily scribbled note requesting that the girl be cared for.
 The nuns gave her the name Margaret and after a year in an orphanage she was adopted by the Winters household.

-As a child, Margaret grew up sickly, timid and uncertain of her own worth due to the cold and abusive treatment she received from her adoptive family.
-She became the emblematic introverted bookworm while her shyness and naiveté made her the subject of bullying in school.
+During her early years, Margaret was sickly, timid and uncertain of her own worth due to the cold and abusive treatment she received from her adoptive family.
+She became the emblematic introverted bookworm while her shyness and naivete made her the subject of bullying in school.
 Even though she never made any friends, she discovered her love for music and an affinity for animals, interacting with them as if they were people.

 As socially inept as she was, Margaret (nicknamed Meg) blossomed into a girl whose captivation befitted a princess.
 She likened herself to a modern day “Cinderella”, a beautiful girl who dreamed that she would one day meet a prince who shall rescue her from the empty life she had been cursed with.
 Little did she know that her fantasy will be warped in ways that she could never have imagined.